PetrusCode/JavaAppInvestment/README.md

 # Requirements

-To use the app you just need to introduce the date of your investment and the value you will invest in '€' currency.
-But since we are just testing you just need to us the CVS file and put it on the folder where you extract the App.
+To use the app you just need to introduce the dates of your investment and the value you will invest in '€' currency.
+But since we are just testing you just need to use the CSV file ("stocks-ITX.csv") and put it on the folder where you extract the App.

 # Installation